Experienced Teachers as Flight Instructors

 Over the last 25 years, in addition to flight instructing and missionary pilot evaluations, I have served as a Designated Pilot Examiner for the FAA.

-It is a privilege to work alongside USAeroFlight as they work to continue and maintain the vision that was Bob Jones University’s for so many years through quality flight and aviation maintenance training.
+It is a privilege to work alongside the USAeroFlight team as they work to continue and maintain the vision that was Bob Jones University’s for so many years through quality flight.